S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 4.6: Representative (role)

+**Select a group member to participate in the governance decision making of another group to enable the flow of information and influence.**

 Representatives (a.k.a. links):

--   stand for the interests one group in another group
+-   stand for the interests of one group in another group
 -   are selected for a limited term
--   participate as full members in the **governance decisions** of the circle they are delegated to, and can:
+-   participate in the **governance decision making** of the circle they link with, and can:
     -   raise items for the agenda
     -   participate in forming proposals
-    -   object to agreements and proposals (when there is reason to do so)
+    -   object to proposals and existing agreements (when there is reason to do so)

 ---